adrianadepalma/Teaching-github/README.md

 **3. Make a change**

 With the repo on your machine, you can now make changes to it.
-Open the `script.md` file and adapt the poem to your liking.
-Or if you want to write your own poem or anything else, add anything to `script.md`.
+Open the `script.md` file and adapt the poem to your liking or make any other change to the file.

 **4. Commit and sync this repo**